CanakuroWeb/CanaKuroReact/README.md

    npm run dev
    ```
 5. then editing code and check and commit!
+# **There is no need build!**
-- Not need build : building is executing by Github Action!
+- Build page is automatically executing by Github Action!